Pacific International

 No analysis available

-I searched for explicit statements that fireworks can be seen from the building, lanai, or units.
-The remarks discuss canal, golf course, mountain, and city views, but not fireworks views.
+I searched for explicit statements that fireworks can be seen from the building or from units/lanai.
+The remarks discuss canal, golf course, mountain, sunrise, and city views, but nothing about fireworks views.

 No analysis available